zdv-research/Simurgh_SC21_AD/README.md

 #### Simurgh

-Applications can use Simurgh by preloading the Simurgh file system library (`LD_PRELOAD=libsimurgh.so`).
+Applications can use Simurgh by preloading the Simurgh file system library (`LD_PRELOAD=libfs.so`).
-The shared DRAM and persistent address space can be formatted using the `simurgh_utils` binary with `f` argument.
+The shared DRAM and persistent address space can be formatted using the `simurgh` binary with `f` argument.
 For benchmarks, that are performed by our supplied bash scripts, a manual preload or format is not required.

 #### NOVA
-Our benchmarks use [`NOVA`](https://github.com/NVSL/NOVA) version `5.1` within kernel `5.1.0`.
+Our benchmarks use [`NOVA`](https://github.com/NVSL/linux-nova/tree/5.1) version `5.1` within kernel `5.1.0`.
 The kernel has to be build with NOVA modules enabled.
 Please follow the build and install instructions in `NOVA`'s repository.
 We configured NOVA with inline writes.

 #### EXT4DAX